owencooke/proompt/README.md

 ## Current Progress

-Began implementing the Prompt Library page.
-Created the PromptCard component to display users' prompts.

-Need to find a more efficient way to utilize icons and add them to the New, Open, and See More Details buttons for the prompts.
+Finished implementing the library's prompt cards.
+Added a "Filters" select dropdown to the library page.

+Also experimented using the OpenAI API with an Express backend, testing routes via Postman.

+Next step is to create the chatbot interface.

 See the project's [Figma design file](https://www.figma.com/file/yAReOYpwFXfgAT1j23mwOr/proompt?type=design&node-id=3%3A6&mode=design&t=JxQhzeXlr1peugGr-1) for upcoming features.